 The poorest households tend to be the ones paying the most in energy bills.
-Governments have pledged to reduce the amount of homes struggling to pay energy bills, and those in fuel poverty through schemes and grants with both short-term solutions, such as the Warm Home Discount Scheme, and more importantly long-term solutions, such as the Green Homes Grant Scheme.
+Governments have pledged to reduce the amount of homes struggling to pay energy bills, and those in fuel poverty through schemes and grants with both short-term solutions, such as the Warm Home Discount Scheme.

 Helping point to long-term solutions that will reduce energy bills – in particular, home improvements supplemented by grants – is a good strategy to increase customer engagement with your brand and improve your brand’s standing.